poivronjaune/stock_screener/README.md

 # TSX Stock Screener

-Work in progress, documentation wil be comming in 2022.
+Work in progress, no documentation for the moment.
 Requires a local SQLite3 database with stock prices for TSX exchange.
-Not available yet.
+Available historical data by year for some TSX symbols

+Warning:
+Bad code implementation, so no comments on code uality please.